 Before the Procedure

-You will have many visits with your provider and tests before surgery:
+You will have many visits with your doctor and tests before surgery:

 - Complete physical exam